microsoft/qsharp/katas/content/qec_shor/index.md

 - Basic knowledge of single-qubit and multi-qubit gates
 - Basic knowledge of single-qubit and multi-qubit quantum measurements and their effect on quantum systems

+If you need a refresher on these topics, you can check out the previous katas.

 @[section]({
     "id": "qec_shor__noise",
     "title": "Noise in Classical and Quantum Systems"